---symlink Instead of copying the current working directory, create a similar directory structure where all files are replaced with symbolic links.
+symlink Instead of copying the current working directory, create a similar directory struc- ture where all files are replaced with symbolic links.
 This saves disk space, but should only be used for tests that do use these files read-only.

 Default: False

+ga,git-aware Only copy files that are listed by the 'git ls-files' command.
+This ignores the .git directory, any untracked files and any files listed by .gitignore.
+Highly recommended when working in a git project.

+Default: False

---tag Run workflows with this name or tag.
+tag Run workflows with this name or tag.

 Default: []